In this article:

 Items you may want to include are your current schedule, information on memberships or discounts, flyers on upcoming workshops, bios of your staff, studio hours, contact information and policies, etc.

 You may also want to include any promo pieces you have, such as a fridge magnet or a vinyl decal.
-These custom temporary tattoos are very inexpensive, and they make fabulous little promo gift items if you don't already have a promo piece.
+And don't forget to put the student's copy of their studio contract (if you use one) into the folder.

 When a new student registers for a class, or purchases a membership, give them a welcome package to help answer their questions and get them acquainted with your studio.
 They'll appreciate having all the information at their fingertips, and as a bonus, you'll spend less time answering routine questions from new students.

-Follow up can take many forms, such as a phone call, an email, or a letter.
+Follow up can take many forms, such as a phone call, an email, or a postcard.
 It doesn't have to take a lot of time, nor does it have to be expensive.